Guide to Charpy V-Notch Impact Tests

 fractured steel specimen

-Charpy impact testing is a critical part of planning and analyzing potential building materials for a structure or other project, as well as the quality control process.
-It can determine whether you’re able to use a certain component or type of part based on the purpose and design of the final build, but what is the actual test?
+Charpy impact testing is an important test to ensure that your materials will perform in different conditions and environments, as well as the quality control process if specified by the end-user based on their project requirements.
+It can determine whether you’re able to use a certain component or type of part based on the applicable service temperature of the final build, but how is the actual test performed?

 What is a Charpy impact test?

-Charpy impact test, or v-notch test, is an evaluation of a material’s strength and performance under impact conditions.
-It involves a pendulum with a pointed hammer on the end swinging and hitting a bar of steel to determine the impact toughness (which is a function of its brittleness) of the metal specimen.
+Charpy impact testing, or V-notch testing, is an evaluation of a material’s strength and performance under impact conditions.
+It involves a pendulum with a pointed hammer on the end swinging and hitting a machined piece of metal cooled to the required temperature to measure the amount of fracture at that temperature.

 This is accomplished by setting the pendulum’s potential energy at a specified starting value.
 Once released, the hammer swings down and through the steel specimen and pauses at the height of its arc before swinging back.
-By measuring the potential energy at that pause and subtracting it from the potential energy before release, you can calculate how much energy the specimen absorbed or removed from the hammer’s swing, and therefore the toughness of the material.
+By measuring the potential energy at that pause and subtracting it from the potential energy before release, you can calculate how much energy the specimen absorbed or removed from the hammer’s swing, and therefore the material’s toughness.

 So why does it matter how much energy a small piece of steel can absorb from a swinging hammer?
-It’s a crucial test for analyzing the toughness of a material, and therefore important for ascertaining whether it can do a job or not.
-If you’re constructing the steel frame of a new building, you want to make sure the type of steel you’re using is strong enough to withstand the expected loads and environment.
+A Charpy impact test is crucial for analyzing the toughness of a material, and therefore important for ascertaining whether it can do a job or not.
+If you’re constructing the steel frame of a new building, you want to make sure the type of steel you’re using is strong enough to withstand the required conditions and temperatures.

 1. Notch test specimens